electricimp/Usb/USB-HOST-README.md

 | Key | Data Type | Required | Description |
 | --- | --------- | -------- | ----------- |
 | *eventName* | String | Yes | The string name of the event to unsubscribe from.|

+### getDriver()

+Returns the driver for the currently connected devices.
+Returns null if no device is connected or a corresponding driver to the device was not found.

 ## License